-Angela Ashwin is a writer on spirituality and a speaker and leader of quiet days.
-Her book, Faith in the Fool: Risk and Delight in the Christian Adventure (2009), is published by Darton, Longman and Todd.
+Angela Ashwin has for many years been a writer on spirituality and a speaker and leader of quiet days.
+Her most recent book, Faith in the Fool: Risk and Delight in the Christian Adventure, was published by Darton, Longman and Todd in 2009.

 Angela wrote her first book, Heaven in Ordinary, in 1985, about contemplative prayer in a busy life.
 Since then she has written many books and has produced a CD Rom and other publications concerning prayer and everyday life with God.